After-Action Review of the Statewide Pandemic Response and Recovery

 The purpose of this project is to develop a framework for the Northwest Regional Contingency Plan (NWRCP), which outlines the response to oil spills and hazardous substance incidents in the Pacific Northwest.
 The response is coordinated by the US Coast Guard, the US Environmental Protection Agency, and the states of Washington, Oregon, and Idaho.
 In Phase One of the project, the Ruckelshaus Center will focus on securing commitments to the process from federal, state, and tribal partners; clarifying the roles, responsibilities, and decision-making authorities of the partners; and strengthening the relationships between the partners.
 In Phase Two of the project, the Ruckelshaus Center will use the framework finalized in Phase One to facilitate the development of the NWRCP and to define the relationships between the NWRCP and other area and state contingency plans.
 The completed plan will ensure a coordinated, effective, and efficient response by all partners to oil spills and hazardous substance incidents in the Pacific Northwest.

-aerial view of communityPathways to Housing Security in Washington
+Pathways to Housing Security in Washington

-In 2021, recognizing the many challenges related to homelessness and housing instability, the Washington State Legislature directed the William D. Ruckelshaus Center (the Center) to conduct a multi-year process of gathering information and facilitating discussions to inform recommendations for a long-term strategy to create pathways to housing security (House Bill 1277, Section 6).
+In 2021, recognizing the many challenges related to homelessness and housing instability, the Washington State Legislature directed the William D. Ruckelshaus Center to conduct a multi-year process of gathering information and facilitating discussions to inform recommendations for a long-term strategy to create pathways to housing security (House Bill 1277, Section 6).

 For more information and project reporting, visit the project page.